Category Archives: Grovania GA

 Ellis Grocery, Grovania

 This landmark has been a favorite of photographers for at least a decade.
 I’ve never learned much about its background.
-I recently heard (2015) that most of the old signage is now gone.
+Most of the old signage, which was already falling when I first photographed this place in 2009, is now gone.

 Mike Paulk: I lived in Grovania in the early 50’s, bought candy at the grocery.
 I remember there was no refrigeration and all the meat lay on large tables covered with salt.
 I live next door to some people who’s name was Horton I think.
 They had a son named David.